FAQ ABOUT SPECIAL SERVICE AREA TAXES

 How much will my tax be?

 The annual special tax is limited to the "Maximum Tax" as set forth in the establishing ordinance, and if you are the original home purchaser, in the rider to your sales contract.
 Taxpayers typically pay approximately 90% of the Maximum Tax.
 The Maximum Tax is subject to a 2% increase per year.
 However, please be advised, if your special service area is not taxed at the Maximum Rate, the increase from year to year may be greater than 2%.

 Why would Special Service Area increases not be consistent over the life of my payments?

 The amount required each year is equal to the interest and principal on the bonds due plus administrative expenses less remaining funds in the Capitalized Interest Account and projected earnings.
 In addition, some homeowners have chosen to prepay the Special Service Area tax, thereby reducing the total amount needed each year.
 However, the amount due should not exceed the maximum tax amount due for each area.

 For how many years is the tax owed?

 The length of the typical tax varies between developments, but is typically 30 years from the start of the development.

 How does the Special Service Area Tax affect my home's market value for real estate tax purposes?

-The township assesses homes in groups with similar homes being valued alike.
+The Grafton Township assessor assesses homes in groups with similar homes being valued alike.
 Therefore, your home will be valued at its market value regardless of its location in a Special Service Area.